From Barbados to Jamaica and the 3 Aarons who died in 1768

 7. Aaron Lamego was the maternal grandfather and was thus unable to give his name to the 2nd son of Emanuel #41!

 8. Aaron Alvin of Jamaica was a 4th grandson named Aaron and he is shown here - he would have been a 2nd son being named after the maternal grandfather Aaron #376.
 His death does not appear in ref 88, but he probably outlived his 3 cousins named Aaron as he appears in the will of one of them namely Aaron #1174.
-The other 2 siblings appear not to have produced a son - David #612 is only known to have produced a daughter Rachel named of course after his mother, while Esther Touro appears to have had just one child Rachel Abialhor who appears as a widow in the will of Jacob #36.
+The other 2 siblings appear not to have produced a surviving son - Esther Touro appears to have had just one child Rachel Abialhor who appears as a widow in the will of Jacob #36, while David #612 produced a daughter Rachel Aboab of Curacao though had a son presumably named Aaron when he and his wife Rebecca Lopes Mirandella left London in 1696 (ref 383) but there is no further record of him in Barbados or Surinam.